-While working on the detail, Wickord told of a Japanese guard who was somewhat decent to the POWs.
+While working on the detail, Wickord spoke with a Japanese guard who was somewhat decent to the POWs.
 The guard told Wickord he could go to the PX and get himself unsweetened gelatin.
 Wickord knew from having it before that it had no taste, but it would provide him with some nourishment.

 Sometime in May or in early June, his wife received a message from the War Department on his status:

-“According to War Department records you have been designated as the emergency addressee of Lt.
-Col. Theodore F. Wickord who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Lieutenant Colonel Theodore F. Wickord, O&,345,291, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

-His wife received a second message from the War Department during July 1942.
+His wife received a second message from the War Department in July 1942.
 This is an excerpt from it.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 When this detail was completed, he was sent to Cabanatuan.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was later consolidated into Camp 1 on October 30, 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.